yoonki-kim/esp-va-sdk/README.md

 *   Make sure you have the correct AUDIO_BOARD_PATH selected for your board.
 *   Delete the build/ directory and also sdkconfig and sdkconfig.old and then build again.
 *   If you are still facing issues, reproduce the issue on the default example and then contact Espressif for help.
 Please make sure to share these:
-    *   The ais_sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.
+    *   The esp-va-sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.
     *   The complete build logs.

-## A2.2 Device setup using the Mobile app
+## A1.2 Device setup using the Mobile app

 I cannot *Add a new device* through the phone app: